google/go-github/CONTRIBUTING.md

 - `operation_overrides` - is where we override the documentation_url for
   operations where the link in the OpenAPI descriptions is wrong.

+Only `openapi_operations` is replaced wholesale every time it is updated, so it cannot go stale.
+The two hand-written sections are never pruned, and an entry that stops doing anything stays until someone notices.
+`script/metadata.sh check` reports those entries: an override whose operation the file no longer lists, an override that no longer changes anything, a name that both `operations` and `openapi_operations` list, and a name a section lists twice.
+Delete what it reports, so that the file only shrinks.

 Please note that if your PR unit tests are failing due to an out-of-date `openapi_operations.yaml` file, simply ask the maintainer(s) of this repo to update it for you so that your PR doesn't need to include changes